bashbaugh/cloud-storage-file-browser/README.md

 # GCP Storage File Browser

 A lightweight file management wrapper for Google Cloud Storage made with React.js and react-semantic-ui.
-Not better than the  official browser built into the GCP dashboard, but if you just need a simple UI to upload and download files to a storage bucket (perhaps one attached to the GCP CDN or Cloudflare) and don't need complex permissions or retention  then this one loads faster and looks nicer, in my opinion.
+Not better than the  official browser built into the GCP dashboard, but if you just need a simple UI to upload and download files to a storage bucket (perhaps one attached to the GCP CDN or Cloudflare) and don't need complex permissions or retention controls then this one loads faster and looks nicer, in my opinion.

 ![file browser](https://s.bweb.app/file-manager-screenshots/browser.png "First version of the file manager")